SharedStake Governance v2 (SGTV2) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SharedStake Governance v2 Historical Price

-According to the latest data gathered on SharedStake Governance v2 live price page, the current price of SharedStake Governance v2 is 0.01306775USD.
-The circulating supply of SharedStake Governance v2(SGTV2) is 2.72M SGTV2 , giving it a market capitalization of $35.49K.
+According to the latest data gathered on SharedStake Governance v2 live price page, the current price of SharedStake Governance v2 is 0.01420367USD.
+The circulating supply of SharedStake Governance v2(SGTV2) is 2.72M SGTV2 , giving it a market capitalization of $38.57K.

 - 24-hour0.00%$ --$ --$ --